alexanderjamesking/clj-wiremock/README.md

 (start wiremock-server)

-; set up a stub then refresh the __admin page to see your new mapping (stub { :request { :method "GET" :url "/hello"}
+; set up a stub then refresh the __admin page to see your new mapping ; the stub is built using a clojure map which gets converted to JSON ; and is posted to the wiremock API
+(stub { :request { :method "GET" :url "/hello"}
         :response { :status 200 :body "Hello World"}})